ParitoshGoyal/Genre-Prediction-of-movies-via-textual-movie-plots-and-visual-posters/README.md

 3. Deep Learning using Convolutional Neural Networks for predicting Genre from poster of movies
 4. Deep Learning for genre prediction using textual features, Model used: word2vec

 Conclusion of the analysis: The Deep learning based model on textual plot of movie gives an accuracy of upto 85% for multi lable classification problem.
 Non-deep Conventional machine learning models on textual plot are less accurate (with precision value=0.48893866021 and recall value=0.521633554084).
-In addition to that, CNN based model on Poster images is lesser accurate because of less dataset(1300 images only) and constrained computational powers (personal computer of 4GB RAM).
+In addition to that, CNN based model on Poster images is lesser accurate(with precision value=0.492592592593 and recall value=0.491543209877) because of a small dataset(1300 images only) and constrained computational powers (personal computer of 4GB RAM).

 Important note: I have used camelCase for all variable names and '_' for connecting to words in names of function, for eg: get_poster